intositeme/mini-b/README.md

 <img src="https://user-images.githubusercontent.com/11328522/154849858-c1b2f472-fc35-4eb4-90dc-ad13413cff0b.png" height=320>

-4010 Heater Fan with 5015 parts blower fan.
-Requires different X-carriage included.
+**4010 Heater Fan** with **5015 parts blower fan**.
+Requires **different X-carriage** included.
 Should accept LGX lite with mounting plate (untested).
 Only tested with [Kami extruder](https://github.com/intositeme/kami-mini) using the 'offset-hole' front plate.

-Only for Dragon hotend or hotends with similar bolting pattern.
+**Only for Dragon** hotend or hotends with similar bolting pattern.
 2x Hotend Holder.stl is required, these are just to prevent the hotend from twisting when changing nozzles.

 **Note:** 4010 heater fan, the toolhead mounting screws passed 2 of the fan's holes, GDStime 4010 fans have a recessed hole which needs to be filled in to be flushed, if not the cowling plastic will break when tightened down.
 I used washers, printed part would do fine.